-For families with toddlers in tow, Liberty Mountain Resort, located north of the Maryland-Pennsylvania border, features the Pebble Ridge Kiddie Tubing area, made especially for toddlers, ages two-four.
+For families with toddlers in tow, Liberty Mountain Resort, located north of the Maryland-Pennsylvania border, features the bubly Tube Park, made especially for toddlers, ages two-four.
 Parents can help their kids with their tubes and also join in on the fun.
 At Liberty Mountain families can enjoy 15 tubing lanes and relax on the moving carpet as it conveys them and their tube back to the top.
-For those looking to take a quick break, the Boulder Ridge Lodge is the perfect spot to warm-up, grab a quick snack and watch all the action on the hill.
+For those looking to take a quick break, the Boulder Ridge Lodge is the perfect spot to warm-up, grab a quick snack, and watch all the action on the hill.

-Located in the Poconos, just 90 minutes from New York City, Camelback is a popular destination for families.
-With 42 lightning fast tubing lanes, Camelbackclaims the title as the biggest snow tubing park in the US.
-Snow tubers can enjoy three-hour tubing sessions and two state-of-the-art Magic Carpet Lifts, which effortlessly carry you to the top, so you can save all that energy for more tubing thrills.
+Located in the Poconos, just 90 minutes from New York City, Camelback Mountain Resort is a popular destination for families.
+With more than 40 lightning-fast tubing lanes, Camelback claims the title as the biggest snow tubing park in the US.
+Snow tubers can enjoy two-hour tubing sessions and two state-of-the-art Magic Carpet Lifts, which effortlessly carry you to the top, so you can save all that energy for more tubing thrills.
 At night the snowtubing park dazzles with an out-of-this-world Galactic LED light show.

-If you’re looking for some snow tubing thrills in the Northeast region of PA, Montage Mountain has you covered.
+If you’re looking for some snow tubing thrills in the northeast region of PA, Montage Mountain Resort has you covered.
 The resort features ten tubing lanes that are 806 feet long, making it the longest and fastest tubing facility in the area.
-With a Magic Carpet Conveyor Lift to take you back to the top, LED lighting and multiple fire pits, Montage is a great place to go for tubing into the evening hours.
+With a Magic Carpet Conveyor Lift to take you back to the top, LED lighting, and multiple fire pits, Montage is a great place to go for tubing into the evening hours.